 Pupuseria El Salvador: The Food

 My delicious meal began with complimentary chips and salsa and a warm cup of lentil soup.
 The tortilla chips were thick with a great crunch and served with squeezable bottles containing two varieties of salsa — a mild red and a spicier verde.
-I just wish there had been a small dish for the salsas to make it easier for dipping.
-The rustic lentil soup was a welcomed touch of hospitality on a cold January night.
+I only wish there had been a small dish for the salsas to make it easier for dipping.
+Yet, I have to say the rustic lentil soup was a welcomed touch of hospitality on a cold January night.

 Dining with me was a fellow Grand Rapids food enthusiast, and it was a recommendation he had received from a local chef that sent us in search of pupusas and plantains.
 We ended up ordering a variety of pupusas and a combination plate of yuca frita, plantains, and a tamale to share.

 I’m always a fan of yuca, a starchy root vegetable that grows in tropical and sub-tropical regions and is similar to potatoes.
 I’m especially into yuca frita, when the plant is prepared like a French fry.

 Likewise, I also love fried plantains.
 Seriously, I can’t get enough, and the plantains at Pupuseria El Salvador did not disappoint.

 If you also enjoy plantains and yuca, I’d recommend the combination appetizer to share among two or three diners.

 Stuffed with beans, the tamale was one of the best I’ve ever eaten.
 It wasn’t at all dry or dense, and it seemed like a sizable portion, too.